bernardpeh/practical-symfony-3/manuscript/Chapter_4.md

 Acceptance Testing is like Black Box Testing - We try to simulate real users interacting with our app.
 We ignore the inner workings of the code and only care if it works from the end user's point of view.

-Here, we are using [selenium](http://seleniumhq.org) webdriver to simulate browser testing ([chrome](https://www.google.com.au/intl/en/chrome/browser/desktop/index.html)).
+Here, we are using [phantomjs](http://phantomjs.org) webdriver to simulate browser testing.
 Codeception by default comes with PhpBrowser which doesn't support javascript.
-Selenium is slow but is the veteran when comes to acceptance testing.
-We could also use a headless browser like [phantomjs](http://phantomjs.org) which is faster but I found it buggy at the time of writing.
-In this book, I will be using selenium.
+[Selenium](http://www.seleniumhq.org/) is slow but is the veteran when comes to acceptance testing.
+Feel free to switch to selenium if you encounter problems.

 We can now generate the acceptance actions based on the updated acceptance suite:

 ```
+-> cd symfony
 -> vendor/bin/codecept build

+# we will now get all the codecept libraries for free

+Building Actor classes for suites: acceptance, functional, unit
+ -> AcceptanceTesterActions.php generated successfully.
+0 methods added
+\AcceptanceTester includes modules: WebDriver, \Helper\Acceptance
+ -> FunctionalTesterActions.php generated successfully.
+0 methods added
+\FunctionalTester includes modules: \Helper\Functional
+ -> UnitTesterActions.php generated successfully.
+0 methods added
+\UnitTester includes modules: Asserts, \Helper\Unit
 ```

 ## The First Test